whmcdaniel/whmcdaniel.github.io/Milestone4.md

       -How would you rate the usability of Zoom?
       -How would you rate the level of engagement of your students during class time in Zoom?
       -How would you rate your overall experience with the modified Zoom user interface?

-      -Responses: Very dissatisfied, Dissatisfied, Neutral, Satisfied, Very Satisfied.
+   > Responses: Very dissatisfied, Dissatisfied, Neutral, Satisfied, Very Satisfied.

-  d): The following questions would be asked to experimental students:
+  > d): The following questions would be asked to experimental students:

       -How do you feel about this version of Zoom?
       -How do you feel about the “Speech-to-Text” button?
       -How do you feel about the White Board mode?